danshearer/vm-management/README.md

       -r RAM size, in M (mebibytes).
 Number only, do not specify units -c filename in which virt-customize commands are kept, eg /files/dns-server.txt -s start the VM after creating it
-      -d debug
+      -d debug.
+Write status information to console.

+       Successful builds and starts, and fatal errors, are sent to syslog facility local2.info

-       Hardcoded VM file location is "/dev/zero".
+       Hardcoded VM file location is currently "/dev/zero".
 You may want to change this.

-       Must be run as root
+       Must be run as root.
+This script is not secure and could destroy your system.
+       This is a bash script, not a bourne or other shell script.

        examples: